How do I know if my pledge went through?

 I’m having trouble authenticating my pledge

-Strong Customer Authentication (SCA), which is part of PSD2, has gone into effect for some countries in the European Economic Area, beginning on September 14, 2019.
-SCA will require additional authentication for some online payments for cardholders located in Europe, which users will be prompted for by their financial institution during the pledge process.
-Enforcement of SCA will be gradual, with many European countries recently announcing that they are postponing full enforcement of SCA for up to 18 months.
-For detailed information on which countries have announced a postponement please see this article from Stripe, our payments partner.
+Strong Customer Authentication (SCA), which is part of PSD2, has gone into effect for some countries in the European Economic Area, as of September 14, 2019.
+SCA requires additional authentication for some online payments for cardholders located in Europe, which users will be prompted for by their financial institution during the pledge process.
+However, please note that SCA is not limited to only European cardholders, some banks worldwide have begun to employ this extra measure to ensure the security of their cardholders transactions.

 If you’re experiencing issues authenticating your pledge, we recommend following the below steps to help troubleshoot: